damianhakert/damianhakert.github.io/source/_posts/2015-02-19-moving-all-your-data.markdown

 around (from Delft to Frankfurt).

 The first thing I started looking into at this point was whether we could somehow make better use of the network bandwidth at our disposal.
-Sending zeroes over the (encrypted) IPIP tunnel (`dd if=/dev/zero | nc remote_ip 1234`) we could get about 17 MB/s.
+Sending fake data (zeroes) over the (encrypted) IPIP tunnel (`dd if=/dev/zero | nc remote_ip 1234`) we could get about 17 MB/s.
 By disabling IPsec (not really an option as far as I am concerned) we could increase that number to 40 MB/s.

 The only conclusion I could come to was that we were not reaching our maximum bandwidth potential, but that I had no clue how to coax more speed out of the